wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

 The calibration factor for traffic noise was calculated in survey 3.
 The highest levels being recorded as each vehicle passed which compensated for the phase difference between the two meters.
 This phase difference may be due the DAWE dBA instrument being solid state was able to operate faster, whereas the dBC Sound Level Meter was digital.
 Or the phase may simply be due differing sampling periods on each instrument.

-For traffic going both ways Average CalibrationFactor dBC to dBA was calculated as 0.97 with Standard Deviation 0.03
+For traffic going both ways Average Calibration Factor dBC to dBA was calculated as 0.97 with Standard Deviation 0.03

-For Traffic travelling In – Average CalibrationFactor dBC to dBA  was 0.98 with Standard Deviation 0.03
+For Traffic travelling In – Average Calibration Factor dBC to dBA  was 0.98 with Standard Deviation 0.03

-For Traffic travelling Out – Average CalibrationFactor dBC to dBA  was 0.97 with Standard Deviation 0.03
+For Traffic travelling Out – Average Calibration Factor dBC to dBA  was 0.97 with Standard Deviation 0.03

 **Detailed comparison of dBA to dBC readings at the test site**